May 18, 2017

 With this approach, you can worry less about aesthetics when building out a solid user experience.
 The challenge is to build enough components to cover all the bases.
 I'll get to this in a later episode.

-Any website will always have requirements in terms of languages used.
+Any website will always have requirements in terms of the languages used.

 I'd like Alyssa to be able to update all the content on her site without needing any special skills.
 One might think that WordPress is the best path to take here but I'm leaning against that approach.
 I've used WordPress for years and love it, but I also hate it for the poor security, slow load times, and